-Previously, Kane coached at Barton County Community College in Kansas where he was the head men’s and women’s coach for three years and was named the 2009 NJCAA National Men’s Coach of the Year.
-The Coach of the Year honor was just one of an extensive list of coaching achievements during his time at Barton County, both on the junior college and international level.
+Kane previously had coached at Barton County Community College in Kansas, where he was the head men’s and women’s track and field coach for three years and was named the 2009 NJCAA National Men’s Coach of the Year.
+The coach-of-the-year honor was part of an extensive list of coaching achievements, both on the junior college and international level, during his time at Barton County.

 Under Kane’s guidance, three Barton athletes qualified for the finals at the 2009 World Championships in Berlin, most notably 110-meter hurdles gold medalist Ryan Brathwaite and 200-meter silver medalist Alonso Edward.
 Kane – who served as the head coach for Panama at the 2009 World Championships – saw two of his athletes advanced to the semifinals of the 2008 Beijing Olympics.
 He also served as Panama’s head coach for the 2009 South American Championships.

 Kane began his coaching career as a graduate assistant at the University of Central Oklahoma, where he graduated with a degree in community health in 1999.
 A native of Stillwater, Okla., Kane and his wife, Diana, have a son, Lucas, and a daughter, Emily.